BoHuangLab/Wynton-Jupyter-Notebook-Server/README.md

 3. `ssh NODE_NAME`
 4. *ENTER PASSWORD*

-Node names and specs can be found [here] (https://wynton.ucsf.edu/hpc/about/specs.html).
-Nodes are selected based on hardware needs.
-General coding will benefit from the Xeon E5430 CPU found on "dev1", but using large datasets will probably require `dev2` or `dev3` which have larger "/scratch" designation.
-Deep learning (and other GPU-dependent tasks) should be done on `gpudev1`
+Node names and specs can be found [here](https://wynton.ucsf.edu/hpc/about/specs.html).

+*Nodes are selected based on hardware needs.
+General coding will benefit from the Xeon E5430 CPU found on `dev1`, but using large datasets will probably require `dev2` or `dev3` which have larger `/scratch` designation.
+Deep learning (and other GPU-dependent tasks) should be done on `gpudev1`*

 ### SSH Configuration